FoxCA/foxos/README.md

 - qemu\*
 - VirtualBox\*

-\* qemu and VirtualBox are optional, you can run it in any emulator or install it on your computer, see (Making the ISO)[#making-the-iso] for more information.
+\* qemu and VirtualBox are optional, you can run it in any emulator or install it on your computer, see [Making the ISO](#making-the-iso) for more information.

 ### Clone the repository